 - To encourage and promote the nation’s private enterprise system of competitive marketing

-Amcham is the first point of resort for sourcing business contacts for US Trade and Congressional delegations.
+AmCham is the first point of resort for sourcing business contacts for U.S. Trade and Congressional delegations.
 Over the years, the Chamber has met with and briefed many Trade and Congressional delegations.
-Amcham also participated significantly in the visit of the former President Bill Clinton and various US Cabinet Secretaries.

 The objective of this Center primarily is to mediate and settle commercial disputes using the Alternative Dispute Resolution (ADR) concept, which has been well received within legal and para-legal circles not only in Ghana but also in many other countries in the world.

-The Chamber had also in the past, established an AGOA Help Desk to assist local and U.S companies to take advantage of opportunities that exist through the AGOA legislation.
-Essentially AmCham assisted to expand the export market for Ghanaian products to the U.S. The Chamber also assists Government agencies to market the investment potential of Ghana in the U.S from time to time.
+The Chamber had also in the past, established an AGOA Help Desk to assist local and U.S. companies to take advantage of opportunities that exist through the AGOA legislation.